-If you find any missing feature, don’t hesitate to tell me, I will be glad to help.
+If you find any missing features, don’t hesitate to tell me, I will be glad to help.

-After this list, I want to say that I had very good times doing this Google Summer of Code.
-I think I learned more on functional programming during these three months than during two years in a bachelor of computer science.
-Moreover, the Haskell’s community (which I observed through reddit) is extraordinary kind.
+After this list, I want to say that I had a very good time doing this Google Summer of Code.
+I think I learned more about functional programming during these three months than during two years in a bachelor of computer science.
+Moreover, the Haskell community (which I observed through reddit) is extraordinary kind.

 I will be happy to continue the work started here, as I became a maintainer of alga :)

-I want to really thank Andrey Mokhov for its active and very useful mentorship !
-All of this project would not be what it is without his support and wise advices.
+I want to really thank Andrey Mokhov for his active and very useful mentorship!
+All of this project would not be what it is without his support and wise pieces of advice.